 Section 508

-The amendments in 1998 strengthened Section 508 of the Rehabilitation Act of 1973.
-The law requires federal agencies to ensure equal access to electronic and information technology to employees and members of the public with disabilities.
+Section 508 of the Rehabilitation Act requires federal agencies to ensure that their information and communication technology (ICT) is accessible to people with disabilities.

 How the Department of Justice is Prioritizing Accessibility of Electronic and Information Technology?